jothamsl/Obsidian-Time-Machine/Fleeting Notes/Biology/🧬  Genetics/🧬 Meiosis & Sexual Reproduction.md

 ## Definitions
 | **Eukaryote**: This is any cell or organism that possess a clearly defined nucleus. | ![[Pasted image 20210724140238.png]] |
 | ----------------------------------------------------------------------------------- | ------------------------------------ |
 * **Interphase**: This is the longest part of the cell cycle.
 When the cell grows, it copies its DNA before moving into mitosis.
-During mitosis
+During mitosis, chromosomes will align, serparate and move into new daughter cells.
 ## References
 1. https://openstax.org/books/biology-ap-courses/pages/11-introduction